 Welcome to the first episode of the PR Podcast!
 Join Martyn Finke from Professional Reflexology and guest Hagar Basis from the Reflexology Academy in London for a great discussion about the therapy.
-Covering traveling, history, journeys, techniques, and much more.
-They also discuss the recent comments from Dr. Hilary Jones on Reflexology on his appearance on the Lorraine TV show and how sceptics view complementary therapies, plus they answer questions from the public and reflexologists.
+Covering travelling, history, journeys, techniques, and much more.
+They also discuss the recent comments from Dr Hilary Jones on Reflexology on his appearance on the Lorraine TV show and how sceptics view complementary therapies, plus they answer questions from the public and reflexologists.

 The PR Podcast aims to give insights into what Reflexology is, how it works, success stories, journeys and anything else you can think of to do with this amazing therapy, along with listeners questions, plus interviews with a whole host of very special guests in every episode.

 Members....
 Please ensure that your Directory details and your webpage are up to date and published.

 Publication does not happen automatically, because we cannot post Member details on our website without your permission, and it is up to each Member to make sure that their entries are up to date.
 It is really easy to update your membership details.
 Log into the Member Area, and open the ‘Edit My Details’ menu.
 For example, if you move or change your telephone number you can change this under ‘Edit My Personal Details’.
 This contains contact details PR need for Member registration, but are not published.